Josh Joplin: Atlanta

-Artemis Records re-released Useful Music in 2001 and scored the band's first and only number one hit at Triple A radio with "Camera One", which was produced by Jerry Harrison of The Modern Lovers and Talking Heads.
+Artemis Records re-released Useful Music in 2001 and scored the band's first and only number one hit at Triple A radio with "Camera One", which was produced by Jerry Harrison of the Modern Lovers and Talking Heads.
 The band made their television debut that year, appearing on the Late Show with David Letterman, followed by Late Night with Conan O'Brien.
 "Camera One" was also featured in the TV shows Scrubs, Dawsons Creek, Party of Five, Roswell, among others.

 New York City

-Joplin moved to Brooklyn, New York in 1998.
+Joplin moved to the Brooklyn borough of New York City in 1998.
 He continued to tour and play with Josh Joplin Group as well as doing solo shows.
-The band followed the success of Useful Music with the album The Future That Was, produced by Rob Gal (The Rock-A-Teens).
+The band followed the success of Useful Music with the album The Future That Was, produced by Rob Gal (the Rock-A-Teens).
 It was recorded at Adam Schlesinger and James Iha's studio, Stratosphere Sound.
 Though it received much more critical acclaim, it had very little commercial success.
 Josh Joplin Group disbanded in December 2003.

-In 2004, Joplin was still living in Cobble Hill, Brooklyn, across the street from his then-neighbor, Dan Zanes (The Del Fuegos).
-Dan hosted impromptu stoop concerts for the children (and adults) on the block.
+In 2004, Joplin was still living in Cobble Hill, Brooklyn, across the street from his then-neighbor, Dan Zanes (the Del Fuegos).
+Zanes hosted impromptu stoop concerts for the children (and adults) on the block.
 Joplin stated being deeply inspired by these intimate events.
 When he recorded the album Jaywalker, he sought ways to mimic the joy he witnessed with Zanes by recording the album with the friends and people he'd grown up with, including the headmaster who had taught him guitar.
 Jaywalker was released on August 23, 2005, on Eleven Thirty Records.

 In 2013, Joplin independently released the five-song EP Earth and Other Things on 9th Grade Records.
 It remains his last musical effort under the name Josh Joplin.
 It was recorded at Mercy Sound Studio on the Lower East Side of New York City by producer/engineer/guitarist Matt Chiaravalle.
 Matt and Josh had also worked together on Useful Music.

 On April 23, 2022, the Josh Joplin Group performed a twentieth-anniversary reunion show in Atlanta, Georgia.

-Among The Oak & Ash
+Among the Oak & Ash

-In 2008, Joplin formed a new band called Among The Oak & Ash with Garrison Starr, Bryan Owings, and Brian Harrison.
+In 2008, Joplin formed a new band called Among the Oak & Ash with Garrison Starr, Bryan Owings, and Brian Harrison.
 They released their self-titled debut album in 2009 on Verve Records.
-It was named Album of the Year by WNYC's John Schaeffer on his program Soundcheck.They followed it with Devil Ship in 2011.
+It was named Album of the Year by WNYC's John Schaeffer on his program Soundcheck.
+They followed it with Devil Ship in 2011.
 This album featured performances by Lucy Wainwright Roche, Jessica Lea Mayfield, Paleface, and Rachael Hester.
 In 2014, they recorded a third album, A Skeptics Gospel, which was never released.
 Harrison, who had co-produced all three records, died at his Nashville studio on February 18, 2014.

+In 2023, the band started releasing singles on streaming services and playing shows under the moniker Josh Joplin and Among the Oak & Ash.
+They released a new album, titled Figure Drawing, on October 24, 2023.
+Contributing musicians included guitarist and fiddler Fats Kaplin.